KingAnointing/blog.KingAnointingX/blog/2022-12-18-container-images-sign-for-trust-assurance.md

 ### Trust:

-You know "trust is the ultimate currency", so that any users using or pulling your images can verifiably trust it and be very sure they are downloading the container image you've created.
+You know "trust is the ultimate currency", so that means any users using or pulling your images can verifiably trust it and be very sure they are downloading the container image you've created.

 ### Peace of mind, haha:

-A good illustration of this is when you are using kubernetes as your ocheastraror, kubernetes gives you the ability to set your manifest so that it doesnt allows or run an unsigned container images.
+A good illustration of this is when you are using kubernetes as your orchestrator, you can always enforce policies on your kube cluster using any of the policy as code engines.

+making sure a policy is enforced to validate that your container images are signed.

-So that way you are at peace that no trojanized container images will be deployed to your container registry, hence you've elimated the possibilities of hosting and running trojanized container images
+hence, you will be at peace that no trojanized container images or images that are not signed by your key can be deployed to your cluster.

 ## How do you sign your container images?

-There are different ways to go about but we would go for the less complex route, sigstore has made things easier with their cosign tool which allows you to sign using your private key and you very using the public key.
+There are different ways to go about this, but we would go for the less complex route.

+sigstore has made things easier with their cosign tool which allows you to sign using your private key and you will verify using your public key.

-So lets get into it.
+So lets get into it;

 i want to believe you are also automating the deployment of your container images via ci/cd pipelines, so the signing too will be automated via ci/cd pipelines.

-Here i will be using Github Action(CI/CD tool), you also use any other ci/cd tool like GitLab Ci, Jenkins or even Circle Ci, which everone works, in as much there is a plugin of cosign for them.
+Here i will be using Github Action(CI/CD tool), you can also use any other ci/cd tool like GitLab Ci, Jenkins or even Circle CI, anyone works, in as much there is a plugin of cosign for them.

-I would like to point out that cosign key pairs can be generated in different ways;
+Need to also point out that cosign key pairs can be generated in different ways;

 - fixed, text-based keys generated using cosign generate-key-pair
 - cloud KMS-based keys generated using cosign generate-key-pair -kms
 - keys generated on hardware tokens using the PIV interface using cosign piv-tool
 - Kubernetes-secret based keys generated using cosign generate-key-pair k8s://namespace/secretName

-To sign the image, we need to create a public-private key pair, the text-based one
+To sign the container image, we need to create a public-private key pair, i will be creating the text-based one

 ```yaml
 cosign generate-key-pair
 ```

-You will be prompted to enter a password, after that, you will two files been created, ```cosign.key``` and  ```cosign.pub```
+You will be prompted to enter a password, after that, two new files should be created, ```cosign.key``` and  ```cosign.pub```

 <picture>
   <source type="image/webp" srcset={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/keypairs-cosign.webp`} alt="keypairs cosign"/>
   <source type="image/jpeg" srcset={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/keypairs-cosign.jpg`} alt="keypairs cosign"/>
   <img src={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/keypairs-cosign.jpg`} alt="keypairs cosign"/>
 </picture>

+Done creating the keypair? let's create our dockerfile for our container image.

 Here is my application dockerfile for creating the container image